0x1c1101/blazing_asm/README.md

 ## 🚧 Note

 This project is currently in development, so if you come across any problems, please create an issue.
-Also, feel free to contribute and improve.
+Feel free to contribute and improve.